ibm-cloud-docs/containers/cs_observability_reference.md

 ### `ibmcloud ob logging config enable public-endpoint|private-endpoint`
 {: #logging_config_enable}

-Use the public or private service endpoint to send data from your cluster to your LogDNA service instance.
+Use the public or private cloud service endpoint to send data from your cluster to your LogDNA service instance.
 {: shortdesc}

-To use the private service endpoint, your cluster must be enabled for using private service endpoints.
+To use the private cloud service endpoint, your cluster must be enabled for using private cloud service endpoints.
 {: important}

 ```